openvinotoolkit/openvino_notebooks/notebooks/407-person-tracking-webcam/README.md

 ## Notebook Contents

-In this tutorial, you will use the [Deep SORT](https://arxiv.org/abs/1703.07402) algorithm to perform object tracking.
+This tutorial uses the [Deep SORT](https://arxiv.org/abs/1703.07402) algorithm to perform object tracking.
 [person detection model]( https://docs.openvino.ai/latest/omz_models_model_person_detection_0202.html) is deployed to detect the person in each frame of the video, and [reidentification model]( https://docs.openvino.ai/latest/omz_models_model_person_reidentification_retail_0287.html) is used to output embedding vector to match a pair of images of a person by the cosine distance.

 ## Installation Instructions